CombatWombatHub/aiml-notes/_sources/ai/development/math.md

         $

 #### Matrix Multiplication Properties
+- resulting dimensions: 1x2 $\cdot$ 2x3 = 1x3
-- note that 2x2 $\cdot$ 2x2 = 2x2 (final size takes the rows from the first and the columns from the second)
+    - final size takes the rows from the first and the columns from the second
     - this is also why the inner dimensions of the matrices need to be the same
     - you need to multiply the rows of the first by the columns of the second
     - the number of terms in the rows of the first (= the columns of the first)